runpod/docs/docs/serverless/get-started.md

 ## Next steps

-Nice job, you've successfully deployed and tested your first Serverless endpoint!
+Congratulations, you've successfully deployed and tested your first Serverless endpoint!

 Now that you've learned the basics, you're ready to: